phantamanta44/thoth/README.md

 # THOTH
 Android file synchronization tool over ADB

-## Building
-You'll need to locally install [JADB from here](https://github.com/phantamanta44/jadb) first.
-Then you can just use Gradle to build it like any other app.

 ## Usage
 First you'll want to create a `manifest.toml` file somewhere and give it two properties: